 This story is now complete.
 Thanks for reading!

-You're a ghost and you walk through the walls I've constructed
+You're a ghost and I love you

 -Stolen Ghost Waltz by Karen Mann

 It was almost dawn, pink and orange fingers of light stretching their way into the sky through the grey haze of smoke that was all that was left of Terminus.
 Daryl paced back and forth at the edge of their makeshift camp, a bundle of nerves.
 He thought she'd be back by now but every second that passed by made the hot ball of lead in his stomach grow larger, heavier.
 Her pack was still here, she wouldn't have left without it.
 Would she?

 He whirled at the faint crackle of a leaf behind him and she was there, like a ghost appearing from nowhere.

 She was so pale in the morning dawn, staring up at him with those wide blue eyes.
 He wanted to touch her, just to make sure she was real.

 "What's that mean?"
 He was pacing again, back and forth, nervous energy crackling along his skin like a live wire about to burst into flame.

 "It means…" She was laughing, but it didn't have a happy ring to it.
 "It means… we'll see."

 It meant Rick hadn't decided one way or another yet.
 That was good.
 There was still a sliver of hope, then, that he wouldn't be forced to choose between them.
 Daryl took a step closer to her, closing the gap between them.
 Her back was flush against the thick trunk of an old oak; she couldn't run.